Spain Train Bombings Fast Facts

 Facts:

 On March 11, 2004, ten bombs in backpacks and other small bags, such as gym bags, exploded on four commuter trains.
 One bomb did not explode and was defused.
-The police did controlled explosions on three other bombs.
+The police did control explosions of three other bombs.

 On March 11, 2004, ten bombs in backpacks and other small bags, such as gym bags, exploded on four commuter trains.
 One bomb did not explode and was defused.
-The police did controlled explosions on three other bombs.
+The police did control explosions of three other bombs.

 Investigators found an intact bomb in a gym bag they presumed was aboard one of the trains.
-The bag, with the bomb in it, was actually discovered at a police station, after it had been taken to the large temporary morgue at Madrid's main convention center fairgrounds.
+The bag, with the bomb in it, was discovered at a police station, after it had been taken to the large temporary morgue at Madrid's main convention center fairgrounds.
 Inside they found a Spanish-made explosive, a detonator with a cell phone and a timer.
 The cell phone opened up "new lines of investigation."
 The explosive found in the bag was not of the type usually used by ETA, but was instead a more "modern" version of ETA's usual dynamite.

 ETA, a Basque group labeled a terrorist organization by the United States and the European Union, and al Qaeda were the original suspects cited by the Spanish government.